jrka/pyradexnest/README.md

 ===========
 ## To run:

-1) Enter the directory of your run.  (e.g. example_run)
+1) Enter the directory of your run (e.g. example_run).
+Note that the remaining operation assumes '.' in your python path, as measdata.txt and config.py (and future files) need to be found.

 2) Create a file which contains the data for fitting.
 Its name needs to be measdata.txt, in the example_run folder.
 Format of this file:

-- 8 lines of header information:
+- 8 (or 9) lines of header information:
     - Beam or source area in steradians
     - Redshift
     - Magnification